mongodb/specifications/source/client-side-encryption/tests/README.rst

         "endpoint": "example.com:443"
       }

-   Expect this to fail with an exception with a message containing the string: "Error parsing JSON in KMS response".
+   Expect this to fail with an exception with a message containing the string: "Invalid KMS response".

 Bypass spawning mongocryptd
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~